Sandra B. "Sandy" Andresen Obituary (2021) Lake Geneva Regional News

 Sandy was a lifelong member of the First Congregational United Church of Christ in Genoa City and a member of the Bykota Circle.
 She was an avid Cubs fan.
 She enjoyed traveling and delivered Meals on Wheels for many years.
 Her greatest enjoyment was watching her grandchildren's sports events.

 Sandy is survived by two children: Curt (Kim) Andresen of Genoa City, WI and Trudy (Tim) Miller of Richmond, IL; five grandchildren: Benjamin (Heather) Miller, Jeremy (Alyssa) Miller, Emily Miller, Clinton (Jenn Gibbs) Andresen and Colton Andresen; five great-grandchildren: Maya Miller, Maxden Miller, Marlee Miller, Dexter Miller and Hunter Miller; one sister, Judie (John) Wrzeszcz of Kansasville, WI; one brother Charles "Chuck" Schuren of Genoa City, WI; sister-in-law, Jan Schuren of Elkhorn, WI; and many nieces and nephews.
-She was preceded in death by two brothers, Harold "Skip" Schuren and Sidney Schuren.
+She was preceded in death by her husband Lyle on March 21, 2003, infant son Clinton James Andresen and two brothers, Harold "Skip" Schuren and Sidney Schuren.

-Funeral services will be held at 11:00 AM on Tuesday, October 5, 2021 at the First Congregational United Church of Christ, 624 Park St., Genoa City, WI.
-Interment will follow in Hillside Cemetery.
-The Andresen Family will receive friends from 3:00 PM until 7:00 PM on Monday, October 4, 2021 at the Haase-Lockwood & Assoc.
+Funeral services were held at 11:00 AM on Tuesday, October 5, 2021 at the First Congregational United Church of Christ, 624 Park St., Genoa City, WI.
+Interment followed in Hillside Cemetery.
+The Andresen Family received friends from 3:00 PM until 7:00 PM on Monday, October 4, 2021 at the Haase-Lockwood & Assoc.
 Funeral Home, 113 Freeman St., Genoa City, WI and after 10:00 AM on Tuesday at the church.
 Memorial remembrances in Sandy's name may be made to the First Congregational United Church of Christ, 624 Park St., Genoa City, WI 53128 or the Lakeland Animal Shelter, PO Box 1000, Elkhorn, WI 53121.
 Online condolences haaselockwoodfhs.com.